SamChou19815/website/packages/blog/blog/2019-08-17-the-road-to-better-engineering.md

 know these things include secure applications, well-designed abstractions, and scalable infrastructure.
 Random numbers are not on the list.

-I don’t feel pride when I am finally putting those numbers in my application, but I do feel pride when I was writing about my work.
+I don't feel pride when I am finally putting those numbers in my application, but I do feel pride when I was writing about my work.
 The deep inconsistency between conventional wisdom and my personal belief builds up emotional conflict, and it eventually bursts into an almost yelling declaration in my college application essay: “I love math and science!
 I love problem-solving!”
 No more leadership